 We work from the cooperation and co-responsibility of people to common interests, with volunteers, donors and organizations through networks and alliances.

 Solutions to end hunger must be sustainable locally, socially, economically and environmentally.

 Change process focused and sustained to strengthen capacities, confidence, vision and become active agents of their own development.

 We are constantly renewed and receptive to changes.

 We understand that joint responsibility in the integral development of the human being is the essential value for the achievement of the common good and the defense of human dignity.

-The intervention model is carried out based on conceptual approaches that in turn help us define the changes we seek to achieve together with the subjects of rights, through Management for Development Results (GpRD), the Human Rights-Based Approach (EBDH), Logical Framework, Theory of Change and contributes to the achievement of the following Sustainable Development Goals 2030.
+We intervene based on conceptual approaches that in turn help us define the changes that we seek to achieve together with the subjects of rights, through Management for Development Results (MfDR), the Human Rights-Based Approach (EBDH), the Model of Sustainable Community Development, Logical Framework, Theory of Change and contributes to the achievement of the Sustainable Development Goals (SDG) of the 2030 Agenda.

 The 2019-2023 Strategic Plan is the backbone of the work to be carried out in the next 5 years in the Mixtec region of the State of Oaxaca, Mexico.
 The founding partners, team of collaborators, community leaders, community committees and subjects of rights participated in the preparation of the Strategic Plan.
 During the process of the programs and actions, monitoring and evaluation will be carried out.
 In addition, the results are shared to make decisions, adjust, correct and improve.